jolie/jolie/tools/jolie2java/README.md

                [ --serviceName <name> (default="MainService") ]
                <file>

 where **file** should be either a .ol or .iol file.
-Alternatively, if you aren't using the devcontainer, you can access the tool by replacing **jolie2java** with **java -jar /PATH/TO/jolie2java2.jar** in the above example.
+Alternatively, if you aren't using the devcontainer, you can access the tool by replacing **jolie2java** with the path to the appropriate executable in the **launchers** directory of the repository in the above example.

 ## Documentation